 Accordingly, I am taking a shot below at updating my "must-follow" on Twitter list for you securities and corporate litigators and lawyers out there.
 As I noted last time, part of my criteria for including people on this list is that they do a great job of staying on topic, and do not often drift into Twitter-babble about what they're having for dinner, what their dog is doing, being stuck in traffic, or anything else that makes you feel stupider for having spent 5 seconds reading what they've posted.

 In my view, the people and organizations below consistently add value and are great sources of information and insight for securities and corporate litigators.
-Here, then, is my latest version of 15 People All Securities and Corporate Litigators Should Follow on Twitter
+Here, then, is my latest version of 15 People All Securities and Corporate Litigators Should Follow on Twitter, in alphabetical order:

 - @amlawdaily – The American Lawyer's feed of daily legal business news and analysis of leading law firms.
 Reporters such as Alison Frankel, Zach Lowe and Andrew Longstreth consistently deliver some of the best securities litigation-related news.